 Cedar Ridge Nature Preserve

-This expansive habitat actually occupies over 600 acres and is a partnership between The Audubon Society and the City of Dallas Parks and Recreation Department.
+This expansive habitat occupies over 600 acres and is a partnership between The Audubon Society and the City of Dallas Parks and Recreation Department.
 This partnership ensures that the trails and the ecosystem are well preserved.

 Either way, Cedar Ridge Nature Center is one of the best spots for hiking in Dallas!